A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 What does BV smell like?

 Distinctly fishy, often strongest after sex or around your period, usually with thin grayish-white discharge and little itching.
-It's the most common cause of a noticeable change in vaginal odor.
+It's the most common cause of a noticeable change in vaginal odor, arising when protective bacteria decline and other species take over (Bradshaw et al., 2025).

 Why does my vagina smell fishy after sex?